Waldo33/Waldo33/README.md

 I've learning to code for 3 years and resently found a job in this field.
 Really found a passion for Frontend development.

 * 🌍  I'm based in Vologda, Russia.
-* 🖥️  See my portfolio at [here](http://tserkovnikov.ru)
 * ✉️You can contact me at [evgenijtser@gmail.com](mailto:evgenijtser@gmail.com)
-* 🧠  I'm learning React, Redux Toolkit, Typescript
+* 🧠  I'm work with JS/TS and React.

 ### Skills